ihciah/deep-fashion-retrieval/README.md

     `python retrieval.py img/Sheer_Pleated-Front_Blouse/img_00000005.jpg`.

+    Set `DISTANCE_METRIC` in `config.py` to use different metrics such as `cosine`, `euclidean` on deep feature and color feature..

 ### Time cost
-- 2.854 sec for loading model,
+- 2.854 sec for loading model
-- 0.078 sec for loading feature database,
+- 0.078 sec for loading feature database
-- 0.519 sec for extracting feature of given image,
+- 0.519 sec for extracting feature of given image
 - 0.122 sec for doing naive query(139,709 features)
 - 0.038 sec for doing query with kmeans(139,709 features)